AstraXR/Virtual_Museum_of_STEM_and_Art/Creators.md

-# Collaborators for the Virtual Museum of STEM and Art Project
+# Collaborators for the Virtual Museum of STEM and Art

 ## Project Creator:
 - Zora Su